FocusFish/focusfish.github.io/docs/installation/manual.md

 sudo /sbin/ldconfig
 ```

+!!! warning
+    Security setup and hardening is not part of this how-to guide.
+The
+    following steps are focused on what UVMS needs, but does not e.g. set a
+    postgres password, open ports, etc.

 With an empty PostgreSQL it's now time to add a new database and the needed
 schemas and users.